DanLoad17/ECE1512_2024F_Projects_DaniloZelenovic/README.md

 ======================================================

 Project B contains the codes of the second Project.
 There are 2 folders.
 The mamba folder contains the code required for part 1&2.
 It contains files download_dataset and prepare_metadata which need to be run in order to download the datasets.
 The requirements.txt files are provided to download any necessary dependencies.
-The second foolder contains the LLaVA code for task 3&4.
+The second folder contains the LLaVA code for task 3&4.
 It contains similar files.